 Integrated aphid advisory alerts (Aphid News)

-- Provide concise, tabulated information on the abundance of 10 aphid species in the Aphid News, based on samples from 16 suction traps during the aphid ‘season’ (typically, April – November)
+- A concise, tabulated information on the abundance of 10 aphid species in the Aphid News, based on samples from 16 suction traps during the aphid ‘season’ (typically, April – November)

-- Provide weekly tables on the abundance of Cavariella pastinacae and C. theobaldi for use by AHDB with its contractor(s) to produce commentary of relevance to the horticulture sector
+- Weekly tables on the abundance of Cavariella pastinacae and C. theobaldi for use by AHDB with its contractor(s) to produce commentary of relevance to the horticulture sector

-- Provide weekly information in autumn on numbers of cereal-colonising and bird cherry-colonising Rhopalosiphum padi at Rothamsted
+- Weekly information in autumn on numbers of cereal-colonising and bird cherry-colonising Rhopalosiphum padi at Rothamsted

-- Provide forecasts of the phenology and early season abundance of cereal, oilseed rape and potato aphid
+- Forecasts of the phenology and early season abundance of cereal, oilseed rape and potato aphid

 - Pilot test samples of cereal aphids (grain aphid and bird cherry-oat aphid) from the suction traps for BYDV in 2019.
 Rothamsted will test one plate (up to 90 aphids) per week from 1 April to 30 November 2019 (35 weeks) from 5 traps (Newcastle, Kirton, Brooms Barn, Writtle and Starcross)